navalsingh9/naval-qda/README.md

 - **AI assist (optional)** — source summarization and child-code suggestions, pluggable to a Gemini-backed provider.
 - **Local-first** — project data is stored in a local SQLite database; nothing leaves your machine unless you enable the AI provider.

+See the [feature tour](docs/TOUR.md) for a screenshot walkthrough of the current app.

 ## Tech stack

 | Layer      | Tech                                                   |